There are now 3 possible online modes for units:

-- Students are able to (1) demonstrate practical skills in performing laboratory procedures relevant to environmental and industrial chemistry; (2) use appropriate instrumentation and interpretation of data; and (3) demonstrate skills in advanced physical chemistry encompassing nanotechnology, colloidal and environmental sciences.
+- Students are able to (1) acquire practical skills in performing laboratory procedures relevant to industrial chemistry; (2) demonstrate appropriate instrumentation and interpretation of data; and (3) explain advanced physical chemistry concepts which encompass nanotechnology and colloidal sciences..

 - Indicative assessments in this unit are as follows: (1) assignments (essays, video assignments, quizzes); (2) laboratory reports; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory reports component.

 Supplementary assessment is not available in this unit.